-I like to use select statements to return specific columns.
-But I was happy to find out that you can alias your columns just like in sql.
+If you’re like me and like to use select statements to return specific columns.
+You’ll be happy to know that Eloquent allow you to use select column as alias just like in SQL.
 Which can be make things a breeze, depending on what you are doing.
-Remember to use the dot syntax to specify a table for joined columns with the … Read more
+Remember to use the dot syntax to specify a … Read more

 If you want to know how many times your Laravel query is hitting the database you can use this snippet by @Tarasovych from StackOverflow.
 Pretty handy!